Tango: Finnish tango

 Arja Koriseva at the 2004 Tangomarkkinat in Seinäjoki, Finland.

+Finnish tango began to take on distinctive characteristics in the 1930s.
+It differs from other variants by being performed almost exclusively in minor keys and in themes that reflect conventions established in Finnish folklore.
+One of its highlights is the Tangomarkkinat, or tango festival, held annually since 1985 in Seinäjoki, considered by Finnish tango enthusiasts to be the second city of tango after Buenos Aires.
+Among the leading artists are Olavi Virta (1915–1972) and Unto Mononen (1930–1968).
+According to the article "Finlandia canta el tango como ninguna", tango arrived in Finland from France and Germany beginning in 1910; according to oral tradition, a Danish dancing couple first demonstrated how tango was danced there in 1913.
+The Uruguayan musicologist Adriana Santos Melgarejo wrote this journalistic overview of tango in Finland, framing it with reference to the work of other researchers.

-Tango arrived in Finland in 1913.
-The tango spread from the dominant urban dance form to become hugely popular across Finland in the 1950s after World War I and World War II.
+Tango spread from the dominant urban dance form to become hugely popular across Finland in the 1950s after World War I and World War II.
 The melancholy tone of the music reflects the themes of Finnish folk poetry; Finnish tango is almost always in a minor key.

-The tango is danced in close full thigh, pelvis and upper body contact in a wide and strong frame, and features smooth horizontal movements that are strong and determined.
+Tango is danced in close full thigh, pelvis and upper body contact in a wide and strong frame, and features smooth horizontal movements that are strong and determined.
 Dancers are low, allowing long steps without any up and down movement, although rises and falls are optional in some styles.
 Forward steps land heel first except when descending from a rise, and in backward steps dancers push from the heel.
 In basic steps, the passing leg moves quickly to rest for a moment close to the grounded leg.
 Dips and rotations are typical.
 There is no open position, and typically feet stay close to the floor, except in dips the follower might slightly raise the left leg.
 Unlike in some Argentine-Uruguayan tango styles, in Finnish tango there is no kicking of any kind, and there are no aerials.

 The annual Finnish tango festival Tangomarkkinat draws over 100,000 tango fans to the central Finnish town of Seinäjoki; the town also hosts the Tango Museum.